How much are lessons and how often should I take them?

 The newfound ease will become more desirable than the old habit.
 Once a week is a steady plan to allow change and process what that brings up in one's self.
 The self exploratory schedule is individual, (I get a weekly lesson myself).

-The first lesson is an hour @ $85 because I need to get to know you and hear about your needs.
-If you are buying a package, be sure to include the extra $15 if it's the first lesson.
+The first lesson is an hour @ $90 because I need to get to know you and hear about your needs.
+Only if you are buying a package, is the extra time for the first lesson is included.

-The following lessons are $70 for 45 minutes.
+The following lessons are $75 for 45 minutes.
+Single lessons may be had or the below packages:

 All packages must be used up within the number of weeks as there are lessons, because it's more effective.
 If lessons are completed earlier than number of weeks as there are lessons, another round may be purchased .
 Change happens faster with close and continued succession of lessons.